 The freshest, easiest chicken katsu recipe about.
 It’s a winner.

-Make sure the oil is nice and hot before putting the chicken in so the breadcrumbs crisp!
+Make sure the oil is nice and hot before adding the chicken.
+You want the breadcrumbs to be crisp!

 COOKING TIME (INCLUDES PREPARATION TIME): 30 minutes